Play Live Radio

 The entrance to City Council Chambers in Cincinnati City Hall.

-Potential candidates must submit at least 500 signatures of registered city voters by Thursday, Aug.
-21. The Board of Elections will validate each signature, and it's common for as many as half of submitted signatures to be thrown out because the person doesn’t live in the city, isn’t registered to vote, or their signature cannot be confirmed.
+Potential candidates were required to submit at least 500 signatures of registered city voters by Thursday, Aug.
+21. The Board of Elections validates each signature, and it's common for as many as half of submitted signatures to be thrown out because the person doesn’t live in the city, isn’t registered to vote, or their signature cannot be confirmed.

 How does Cincinnati's City Council election work?